micshar92/micshar92.github.io/README.md

 After several days of extreme frustration and an existential crisis, I decided it would be better to add this to the PDF post-output using Adobe Acrobat.

 And I hear that many companies don't use DITA because it's hard to find or train experts in it, plus it's expensive and time-consuming to set up.
+Although it excels in structured content, I find it's missing useful features and takes too long to accomplish much of anything.

 DITA XML < Madcap Flare < Google Docs or Microsoft Word < Markdown